Capital City Campus

-Driver Education is a non-credit class offered in Pierre, approximately four (4) times per year.
+Driver Education is a non-credit class offered here in Pierre, approximately four to six (4-6) times per year.
 Our goal is to coach students to learn and retain the necessary skills to drive safely and take all steps possible to avoid any form of roadway trouble in the future.